What to donate

 DONATION BIN HOSTS WANTED

 Want to host one of our clothing donation bins?
-We have seven new bins available for locations in Somerville, Cambridge, and communities bordering Somerville and Cambridge.
+We have five new bins available for locations in Somerville, Cambridge, and communities bordering Somerville and Cambridge.
 Details »

 Hosting a clothing drive?